SingularityKChen/Weekly_Review_in_NTU/ReadPaper/2020-07-05-Read-Paper-Deep-Learning-Hardware-Past-Present-and-Future.md

 {:toc .toc}
 # Deep Learning Hardware: Past, Present, and Future

-This paper introduce the following aspects:
+This paper introduces the following aspects:

 + identifies trends in deep learning research that will influence hardware architectures and software platforms of the future
 + Five DL use cases with different hardware requirements